afni/afni_doc/statistics/deconvolve_2004.rst

 Conceptual Introduction
 =======================

 When carrying out an FMRI experiment, the stimuli/tasks are grouped into classes.
 Within each class, the FMRI-measurable brain activity is presumed to be the same for each repetition of the task.
 This crude approximation is necessary since FMRI datasets are themselves crude, with low temporal resolution and a low contrast-to-noise ratio (*i.e.*, the BOLD signal change is not very big).
 Therefore multiple measurements of the "same" response are needed to build up decent statistics.

 In many experiments, with each individual stimulus/task a separate measurement of subject behavior is taken; for example, reaction time, galvanic skin response, emotional valence, pain level perception, et cetera.
-It is sometimes desirable to incorporate this **A**mplitude **M**odulation (**AM**) information into the FMRI data analysis.
+It is sometimes desirable to incorporate this Amplitude Modulation (**AM**) information into the FMRI data analysis.

 Binary AM
 =========

 If the AM were binary in nature ("on" and "off"), one method of carrying out the analysis would be to split the tasks into two classes, and analyze these stimulus classes separately (*i.e.*, with two ``-stim_times`` options).
 The statistical test for activation ignoring the AM would then be a 2 DOF F-test, which could be carried out in ``3dDeconvolve`` by using a 2 row GLT.
 The contrast between the two conditions ("on−off") could be carried out with a 1 row GLT.
 For
 example:

   .. code-block:: bash